PaulBouchier/six_can/aider_six_can_runner.md

 This file's main() shows how to use the Nav2Pose class, which uses ROS Nav2 navigation to drive the robot to the requested pose.
-Note that Nav2pose is not a ROS Node, so do not pass a node to its constructor.
+Note that Nav2pose is a ROS Node because it subclasses the 'BasicNavigator', which subclasses 'Node'

 ## Mid-level Objective